EGA-archive/LocalEGA/CONTRIBUTING.md

   - a _clear_ description,
   - as much relevant information as possible, and
-  - a _code sample_ or an (executable) _test case_ demonstrating the expected behavior that is not occurring.
+  - a _code sample_ or an (executable) _test case_ demonstrating the expected behaviour that is not occurring.

 * If possible, use the following [template to report a bug](todo) /* TODO */